 I love gum.
 Once after working in a very small office for over 6 months, a coworker turned to me and remarked with irritation, “That drives me crazy!
 Stop chewing!”
 Turns out I had been annoying her for some time, without even knowing it.
 If you have to chew gum, make sure it’s not audible or overly frequent.

 Looking presentable shows that you have respect for other people.
 Showing up looking too casual or inappropriately dressed makes you look lazy and disorganised.
-Take the cue from your superiors at work and put in a little effort.
+Your company should have a dress code set out, but if you’re not 100% certain what is appropriate, take the cue from your superiors.

 Use deodorant, wear clean clothes, brush your teeth, use breath mints and brush or comb your hair.
 We’ve all sat next to someone who is seriously “on the nose”.
 As an adult there is no excuse for not taking a few minutes every morning to make sure that you don’t smell a little whiffy.

-I see this one all the time on public transport too.
-If you sneeze, say excuse me.
+It’s simple: If you sneeze, say excuse me.
 If you cough, cover your mouth.
-Four year olds can manage this one, and it shows that you care about the wellbeing of those around you, and if you have to sneeze or cough, do it quietly.
+Four-year olds can manage this one, and it shows that you care about the wellbeing of those around you.
+In a time where there is extreme awareness around germs and good hygiene, it’s more important than ever to do your bit!

 Try not to make loud personal phone calls, don’t constantly bother your desk neighbours and interrupt their work flow.
 Show a little caring and respect – it goes a long way.

-If your colleague makes you tea, buys you a coffee, saves you a seat at a meeting or holds the lift door, be grateful; say thank you.
+If your colleague makes you tea, buys you a coffee, saves you a seat at a meeting or holds the lift door, be grateful; Say “thank you” - whether this is in person or via email.

 If someone has a problem you can help them with, don’t ignore them.
 We all know how frustrating a jammed photocopier or a missing file can be.
 Take five minutes out of your day to reach out to those around you.
 People notice small courtesies.